World's Strongest Man: 1990s

+2000s

+Following Ahola's retirement, fellow Finn Janne Virtanen improved on his 1999 runner up finish and take the title for himself in 2000.
+The final Scandinavian in this group to take the title was Norwegian Svend Karlsen, who did so in 2001.

-The early to late 2000s were dominated by five-time Polish winner Mariusz Pudzianowski, earning the nickname: "The Dominator".
+The early to late 2000s were dominated by five-time Polish winner Mariusz Pudzianowski, earning him the nickname "The Dominator".
 Looking muscular and defined, he temporarily redefined what a strongman was in the world's eyes.
 At about 142 kg (313 lb) at max weight, he routinely beat men much bigger than he was.
-He combined speed and massive strength in one package.
-Indeed, he was so dominant, that three of his five championships (2003, 2005 and 2007) were won with an event to spare.
+He combined speed and substantial strength in one package.
+Indeed, he was so dominant that three of his five championships (2003, 2005 and 2007) were won with an event to spare.
 His final win was in 2008 as bigger and taller men came into the sport.

-Pudzianowski's first title was in 2002, as the era of Scandinavian dominance came to end, with Lithuanian Žydrūnas Savickas and Latvian Raimonds Bergmanis completing the podium.
-He would defend his title in 2003 in spectacular fashion.
-He won 4 of the 7 events, and claiming two 2nd places and a 3rd place in the remaining events to finish with 66 out of a possible 70 points, and 20 ahead of runner up Savickas.
+Pudzianowski's first title was in 2002, as the era of Scandinavian dominance came to an end, with Lithuanian Žydrūnas Savickas and Latvian Raimonds Bergmanis completing the podium.
+He defended his title in 2003 in spectacular fashion.
+He won four of the seven events, and claiming two second places and a third place in the remaining events to finish with 66 out of a possible 70 points, and 20 ahead of runner up Savickas.
 2003 was also the first appearance of Ukrainian Vasyl Virastyuk, who finished 3rd.

 In 2004, Savickas and Virastyuk were tied for the lead heading into the final event, the Atlas Stones.
-Virastyuk would defeat Savickas to claim the title, with the Lithuanian finishing as runner up for the 3rd year in a row.
-Originally, Mariusz Pudzianowski finished in 3rd but was later disqualified after failing a drugs test, meaning Magnus Samuelsson would once again finish on the podium.
+Virastyuk defeated Savickas to claim the title, with the Lithuanian finishing as runner-up for the 3rd year in a row.
+Originally, Mariusz Pudzianowski finished in 3rd but was later disqualified after failing a drugs test, meaning Magnus Samuelsson once again finished on the podium.